Our 2016 Summer Reading Lists

 Because they are so much older, I thought I might not do so much with the reading bins and choosing new books for them.
-After all, Bria and Chloe are already very avid readers—I have done my work.
+After all, the older two are already very avid readers—I have done my work.
 But, tradition rules the roost around here and I have heard them talking about how excited they are to get their book bins for the summer, so here we are.

 This post contains Amazon affiliate links for your convenience.